Clicketyclick/TipsAndTricks/docs/Dosbatch/README.md

 - [Elevation, local and domain admin](Elevator/)
 - [Get Doxy header](get_doxy_header/)
 - [`FORFILES`](forfiles/) is The-Windows-way of finding directories and files.
+- [Tail](../Powershell/tail.bat) Print the last 30 lines of each FILE to standard output.

 ## ZIP